В старых версиях браузеров сайт может отображаться некорректно. Для оптимальной работы с сайтом рекомендуем воспользоваться современным браузером.

 We use cookies in order to improve the quality and usability of the HSE website.
 More information about the use of cookies is available here, and the regulations on processing personal data can be found here.
 By continuing to use the site, you hereby confirm that you have been informed of the use of cookies by the HSE website and agree with our rules for processing personal data.
 You may disable cookies in your browser settings.

 Each year, we hold webinars to help international students prepare for their arrival.
-Check out the webinar we held for international freshers on 29 July 2024 (video and presentation available).
+The webinar for first-year students was held on July 30, 2025.

 STEP 2.
 CHECKLIST